Prahalpm/Airbnb-Booking-Analysis-Team-Capstone-Project/README.md

 ## Questions Solved

 What can we learn about different hosts and areas?
 Top 10 most listed Hosts
 Count of Room type based on Neighbourhood Group
 The proportion of Hosts listed in all neighbourhood groups based on Host_Id.
 What can we learn from predictions? (ex: locations, prices, reviews, etc.)
 Which Neighbourhood group is the most costly

-Show the top neighbourhoods that have the highest number of properties

-Neighbourhood group with the most no of reviews recorded.
+Show the top neighbourhoods that have the highest number of properties Neighbourhood group with the most no of reviews recorded.
 Which Hosts are the busiest and why?
 How can analysis of this data help in listing new business and setting a price for future property growth?
 Is there any noticeable difference in traffic among different areas and what could be the reason for it?
 Price Distribution concerning neighbourhood groups and why does Manhattan have a high average price?
 Price band, Maximum and Minimum values of each Neighbourhood group.
 Which are the most popular and most occupied room types on basis of their availability?

 ## 🛠 Language Used
 🐍Python, 🐼Pandas, 📊Data Visualization library like Matplotlib and Seaborn

 ## 🚀 About Me
-I'm a Currently an Android developer and soon to be Data Scientist🤯
+Currently i am an Android developer and soon to be Data Scientist🤯

 ## Feedback

 If you have any feedback, please reach out to us at pmendon28@gmail.com